-- 1. Imprecision: Very Serious.
-95%CI includes significant benefits and harms; - 2.
+- 4. Imprecision: Very Serious.
+95%CI includes significant benefits and absence of benefits, Low number of patients, Wide confidence intervals; - 5.
 Imprecision: Very Serious.
-Low number of patients and events, 95%CI includes absence of benefits; - 3.
-Imprecision: No serious.
-95%CI includes significant benefits and absence of benefits; - 4.
-Imprecision: Very Serious.
-95%CI includes significant benefits and absence of benefits , Low number of patients, Wide confidence intervals;
+Low number of patients, Wide confidence intervals;

-Population: Patients with COVID-19 infection Intervention: Sofosbuvir +/- daclatasvir or ledipasvir

-Comparator: Standard of care
+Population: Patients with COVID-19 infection Intervention: Sofosbuvir +/- daclatasvir or ledipasvir Comparator: Standard of care

-Outcome Timeframe Study results and measurements Absolute e Sofosbuvir +/- daclatasvir or ledipasvir Certainty of the Evidence (Quality of evidence) Plain text summary Mortality Relative risk: 1.14 (CI 95% 0.82 - 1.57) Based on data from 1083 patients in 1 study 182 per 1000 e: 22 more per 1000 fewer - 91 more) Low Due to serious imprecision, Due to very serious imprecision 1 Sofosbuvir alone or in combination may have little or no difference on mortality Invasive mechanical ventilation Relative risk: 1.5 (CI 95% 0.73 - 3.09) Based on data from 1083 patients in 1 study Follow up 30 days 260 per 1000 e: 87 more per 1000 fewer - 362 more) Low Due to very serious imprecision 2 Sofosbuvir alone or in combination may have little or no difference on invasive mechanical ventilation Symptom resolution or improvement Relative risk: 1.0 (CI 95% 0.94 - 1.07) Based on data from 1343 patients in 5 studies Follow up 7 days 606 per 1000 • fewer per 1000 fewer - 42 more) Moderate Due to serious inconsistency 3 Sofosbuvir alone or in combination probably has little or no difference on symptom resolution or improvement
+Outcome Timeframe Study results and measurements Absolute e ffect estimates Sofosbuvir +/- daclatasvir or ledipasvir Certainty of the Evidence (Quality of evidence) Plain text summary Mortality Relative risk: 1.14 (CI 95% 0.82 - 1.57) Based on data from 1083 patients in 1 study 182 per 1000 :: 22 more per 1000 fewer - 91 more) Low Due to serious imprecision, Due to very serious imprecision 1 Sofosbuvir alone or in combination may have little or no difference on mortality Invasive mechanical ventilation Relative risk: 1.5 (CI 95% 0.73 - 3.09) Based on data from 1083 patients in 1 study Follow up 30 days 260 per 1000 e: 87 more per 1000 fewer - 362 more) Low Due to very serious imprecision 2 Sofosbuvir alone or in combination may have little or no difference on invasive mechanical ventilation Symptom resolution or improvement Relative risk: 1.0 (CI 95% 0.94 - 1.07) Based on data from 1343 patients in 5 studies Follow up 7 days 606 per 1000) fewer per 1000 fewer - 42 more) Moderate Due to serious inconsistency 3 Sofosbuvir alone or in combination probably has little or no difference on symptom resolution or improvement

-- 1. Imprecision: Very Serious.
-95%CI includes significant benefits and harms; - 2.
-Imprecision: Very Serious.
-95%CI includes significant benefits and harms; - 3.
-Risk of bias: No serious.
+1. Imprecision: Very Serious.
+95%CI includes significant benefits and harms;

+2. Imprecision: Very Serious.
+95%CI includes significant benefits and harms;

+3. Risk of bias: No serious.
 Inadequate concealment of allocation during randomization process, resulting in potential for selection bias, Inadequate/lack of blinding of participants and personnel, resulting in potential for performance bias, Inadequate/lack of blinding of outcome assessors, resulting in potential for detection bias; Inconsistency: Serious.
 The confidence interval of some of the studies do not overlap with those of most included studies/ the point estimate of some of the included studies.;